 By the 1940s the wild, western ranches had been tamed.
 At the end of WWII, most of the Tularosa Basin had become an active missile range and the expansive grasslands were no longer safe for cattle ranchers.

-The Great White Sands have attracted visitors and entrepreneurs alike.
-Two major tourist destinations predating the monument’s establishment, White Sands Motel and Gas Station, as well as Lester Garton’s Hot Springs Resort, sought to cater to the visiting tourists.
+The white sands have attracted visitors and entrepreneurs alike.
+Two major tourist destinations predating the park’s establishment, White Sands Motel and Gas Station, as well as Lester Garton’s Hot Springs Resort, sought to cater to the visiting tourists.

 The missile range was founded in 1945 to support research, development, testing, and evaluation of weapons and space systems.
 It covers 2.2 million acres, and is the largest installation of its kind in the western hemisphere.